 Use Cases/Browser Agents

-Why browser agents need guardrails
+Why browser agents are the highest-risk surface

 Credential theft